U.S. panel says Barclays, Deutsche Bank helped funds avoid taxes

-WASHINGTON, July 21 (Reuters) - The head of a powerful U.S. Senate panel has accused Deutsche Bank AG and Barclays Plc of helping hedge funds avoid taxes, calling for tougher action from the authorities.
+WASHINGTON (Reuters) - The head of a powerful U.S. Senate panel has accused Deutsche Bank and Barclays of helping hedge funds avoid taxes, calling for tougher action from the authorities.

 The banks sold complex option products to Renaissance Technology Corp that saved it and other hedge funds billions of dollars in taxes, Democratic Senator Carl Levin, who heads the U.S. Senate Permanent Subcommittee on Investigations, said on Monday.